ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 EKF2 Log Data
 =============

-The data for EKF2 can be found in the NKF1 to NKF9 log packets.
+The data for EKF2 can be found in the NKF1 to NKF5 log packets.

-Packets NKF1 to NKF 4 contain information for the first EKF instance.
-Packets NKF6 to NKF9 contain the same information, for the second instance if enabled using the EK2_IMU_MASK parameter.
+Packets NKF1 to NKF4 contain information for each EKF instance with the instance number given by the value of field PI.
+The number of instances enabled is set by the EK2_IMU_MASK parameter.
 Packet NKF5 contains optical flow information for the EKF instance that is the primary for flight control.

-The available EKF2 available log data is listed below.
+The available EKF2 log data is listed below.
 Some plots showing example flight data have been included.
 This data was logged using a Pixhawk on a 3DR Iris+ quadcopter with the following parameter changes followed by a reboot:

--  EKF_ENABLE = 0 (turns off the legacy EKF)
 -  EK2_ENABLE = 1 (turns on EKF2)
 -  EK2_IMU_MASK = 3 (Instructs EKF2 to run two instances, one for IMU1
    (MPU6000) and one for IMU2 (LDG20H + LSM303D)